 Liposuction Recovery Timeline

-Are you thinking about Liposuction to help get rid of stubborn excess fat that won’t go away no matter how hard you diet and work out?
-You may feel excited to feel confident in your newly contoured body finally, but the recovery period plays a significant role in your final results.
+Liposuction is a great way to get rid of stubborn fat that won’t go away no matter how much you exercise or how well you eat.
+You may feel excited to experience the confidence a newly contoured body can give you, but know that the recovery period plays a significant role in your final liposuction results.
 It’s critical to follow your plastic surgeon’s post-op instructions to make sure you get the results you desire.
-The following Liposuction recovery timeline should give you a good idea of what to expect post-surgery.
+The following liposuction recovery timeline will give you a good idea of what to expect post-surgery.

 The First Week

 At the two-week mark, the pain and soreness should be fading, and most patients can return to work with the approval of their surgeon.
-During this time period, incisions will have healed, and discomfort will have subsided.
+During this time period, your incisions will have healed and your discomfort subsided.
 Mild bruising and swelling may remain but will continue to improve.
-At the three- and fourth-week mark, most patients can begin light to moderate exercise depending on how you’re feeling.
+At the third- and fourth-week mark, you likely can begin light to moderate exercise depending on how you’re feeling.